 You can also test whether you've completely released a fear by using visualizations.
 How do you feel in the presence of the thing you're afraid of?
 Imagine it as vividly as you can, and if it brings up fear, that's a clear indication that you've got more tapping to do.

-When doing EFT tapping on your own, if you get stuck, aren't getting the results you would like, or would simply would like to have the support and guidance of an experienced professional, I recommend working with a trained EFT practitioner.
-If you decide that this is the best course of action for you, and you would like to work with me, you can schedule a session here.
-If you feel that another EFT practitioner would be a better fit for you, click here to access a directory of practitioners.
+When doing EFT tapping on your own, if you get stuck, aren't able to completely heal the issue(s) you're working on, or would simply would like to have the support and guidance of an experienced professional, I recommend working with an EFT practitioner.
+If you decide that this is the best course of action for you, and you would like to work with me, you can schedule a session or free consultation here.